destiny0313/CSCI3100_Group41-Project-Code/Remarks.md

 - [ ] maybe a searching function(?)
 - [ ] exchange request system
 - [ ] Deletion of product from product list after purchase
+- [ ] Increment of ID for SQL database